Single and Multi-objective Test Cases Prioritization for Self-driving Cars in Virtual Environments: Conclusions Future Work

-As future work, we plan to replicate our study on further SDC AIs and additional SDC features.
-Moreover, we plan to perform new empirical studies on further CPS domains to investigate additional safety criteria concerning new types of faults, different from those investigated in this work.
-Finally, we want to investigate different meta-heuristics in addition to the GA used in this paper.
+We plan to replicate our study on further SDC AIs and additional SDC features as future work.
+Moreover, we plan to perform new empirical studies on further CPS domains to investigate additional safety criteria concerning new types of faults different from those investigated in this work.
+Specifically, important for this is to investigate approaches that are more human-oriented or are able to integrate humans into-the-loop~\cite{washingtonpost:2019,PanichellaSGVCG15,SorboPASVCG16,Grano:2017}.
+Moreover, we want to investigate different meta-heuristics in addition to the GA used in this paper. \revise{Complementary, we aim to investigate different distance functions to measure the diversity of the test cases (e.g., graph-based distances over feature-vector-based distances).
+Finally, we plan to integrate the proposed solution based on the experimented simulation environments to pririotize devise signals into industrial context such as AICAS context\footnote{https://www.aicas.com/wp/}, involved in the COSMOS H2020 project\footnote{https://www.cosmos-devops.org/}. }